marko-js/marko/README.md

 #### Defining Attributes

-If you provide attributes then the Raptor Templates compiler will do validation to make sure only the supported attributes are provided.
+If you provide attributes then the Marko compiler will do validation to make sure only the supported attributes are provided.
 A wildcard attribute (`"*"`) allows any attribute to be passed in.
 Below are sample attribute definitions:

 _Multiple attributes:_
 ```javascript